psadmin-io/psadmin-wiki/README.md

 Anyone can contribute to the Communtiy Wiki.

 There are two ways to contribute: online using GitHub, or on your local machine with `git` and a text editor.
+[For a video overview on how to use Github, check it out on the main wiki site](https://wiki.psadmin.io).

 **To edit an existing document:**